Appwrite vs Neon: Full Backend vs Serverless PostgreSQL

 Does Appwrite use PostgreSQL?

-Can Neon provide auth?
+Can Neon provide authentication?

 Master Both Tools at buildDay Melbourne